limones1319/real-estate-search-engine/README.md

 This is a search engine and a crawler made in PHP and Codeigniter.
+The search engine and crawler are mainly used for crawlig real estate ads websites and display search results according to user search words.
+At the same time the search engine is capable of displaying price charts for specific searched words.
+User comments are also available and can be added anonymously by visitors.
+The search engine also has a backend for checking the crawled data.

 The crawler is instructed by different scripts to search various tags in different websites.
 The crawler is also a script interpreter.
+The scripts are stored in a separate Mysql table.
 It stores the crawled data into a Mysql database.

 The search engine uses Sphinx Search for faster queries.
 The data from Mysql database is imported into Sphinx Search daily at midnight.